Hakuba Norikura

 Cons

-- Norikura Ski Resort doesn’t have particularly fancy lifts, but at least a few of them go at a decent speed.
+- Norikura Ski Resort has mostly old lifts, but at least a few of them go at a decent speed.

-- If staying in Norikura, it’s possible but a little clunky to get to all the other Hakuba ski areas (unless you have a car).
+- If staying in Norikura, it’s a little clunky to get to most other Hakuba ski areas by bus and the only resort you can get to before first lifts is Cortina (or your lodge host may provide shuttles to resorts).

 Pro or Con Depending On Your Perspective